Jsparrow/jsparrow.github.io/docs/eclipse/profiles.md

 ## Editing profiles

-1. Go to "Window" -> "Preferences" -> "jSparrow" and click on "New Profile..."
+1. Go to "Window" -> "Preferences" -> "jSparrow"

 2. Select the corresponding profile and click "Edit Profile..."